ShpakovDmitry/nRF52840_experiments/docs/linker-script/README.md

         __fini_array_end = .;
     } > FLASH
 ```
-At this point data stored in `FLASH` end.
+At this point data stored in `FLASH` ends.

-1. Define `__etext` symbol with address of code end:
+5. Define `__etext` symbol with address of code end:
 ```
     __etext = .;
 ```

-1. Define stack top address, and data load address:
+6. Define stack top address, and data load address:
 ```
     /* according to ARM should be aligned to 8-byte border */ __stacktop = ALIGN (ORIGIN(RAM) + LENGTH(RAM), 8);